-MAMI Wild-foraged Mushroom Certification Workshops
+MAMI Wild-foraged Mushroom Certification In-person Workshops

 Michigan law requires organizations and businesses such as restaurants, grocers and farmers markets, either buying directly from mushroom sellers or providing space to sellers of wild-foraged mushrooms, do so in accordance with Federal and State law.